ariary/kube-podpreemption-DoS/README.md

 pip install pytz
 ```

-To find **how many replica you need to create to stuff the cluster** and thus being near a Cluster Out-of-Cpu state:
+To find **how many replicas you need to create to stuff the cluster** and thus being near a Cluster Out-of-Cpu state:
 ```shell
 python3 -n bad-tenant --cpu 1 --increment 1 --replicas 2 --timeout 10 estimate-cpu-supply.py
 ```